VietJet Air signs deals in Washington with three U.S. firms

 The airline signed a contract for six more Airbus A321 jets worth $682 million last month, part of a bumper order of up to 100 planes over 10 years worth over $9 billion.

-In Washington on Wednesday, VietJet struck a preliminary deal with Honeywell Aerospace, part of Honeywell International , to buy parts worth $56 million for Airbus jets.
+In Washington on Wednesday, VietJet struck a preliminary deal with Honeywell Aerospace, part of Honeywell International (HON.N), to buy parts worth $56 million for Airbus jets.

 Although the source of the ECA funding was not mentioned in a statement coinciding with the Washington signing ceremony, VietJet has said it expects to rely on European export credits to help fund at least 30 percent of its Airbus deliveries.